-Regardless of the designation of the given TNCA, the following types of services will be available: technical assistance, Small business Revolving Loan and Micro Loan services to new businesses and business expansions, and Storefront and Security Façade Rebate Grants to new businesses.
-In addition, PCDC will work with local businesses, the local business associations, and with the local neighborhood organizations, when appropriate, to aid in the stabilization and revitalization of the targeted low and moderate-income neighborhoods.
+.10 The CDBOs shall provide the following types of services: technical assistance, Loan and Micro Loan services to the businesses and business expansions, and the Storefront Improvement Program (SIP) to new businesses.
+In addition, the CDBOs will work with local businesses, the local business associations, and with the local neighborhood organizations, when appropriate, to aid in the stabilization and revitalization of the targeted low and moderate-income neighborhoods.

-• Select a sample of assistance provided and determine that assistance was in the TNCA designated areas.
+• Select a sample of assistance provided and determine that assistance was in the TCMP designated areas.

-.11 PCDC-ULDC and other subrecipients shall assist in the disposition of publicly and privately owned vacant commercial and/or mixed use properties in project areas, including neighborhood development projects and TNCA areas.
-Subrecipients shall prepare and distribute two (2) times during the contract year a Hot List of commercial properties located in TNCA areas which are available for rent, lease or purchase.
+.11 The CDBOs shall assist in the disposition of publicly and privately owned vacant commercial and/or mixed use properties in project areas, including neighborhood development projects and TCMP areas.
+Subrecipients shall prepare and distribute four (4) times during the contract year a Hot List of commercial properties located in TNCA areas which are available for rent, lease or purchase.
 The Hot List shall be distributed to real estate brokers, developers and retailers.
 The goal is to reduce and maintain a lower vacancy rate in project areas where vacancy is a problem.

-• Determine that the Hot List is prepared and distributed two times a year.
+• Determine that the Hot List is prepared and distributed four times a year.